Fighting homelessness with digital services and mobile apps that maximise resources and results

-To ensure as many charities as possible have access to In-Form, Homeless Link is using Community Cloud to create a free basic version of the app.
+To ensure as many charities as possible have access to In-Form, Homeless Link is using Experience Cloud for Nonprofits to create a free basic version of the app.
 Every case logged by every charity via in-Form is captured by Homeless Link in a national data lab; it has already amassed nearly 200,000 anonymous case histories.

 The data lab will provide policy-makers and stakeholders with a unique insight into homelessness in England.
 As Harrison explained: “We will be able to identify which interventions are the most effective, and challenge perceptions about homeless people; homelessness can happen to anyone.”

 Support from the streets